 Combination shots are legal during league play.
-You must strike the lowest numbered ball first to execute a skill shot.
-Any ball on the table can be used as part of the combination providing the cue ball the lowest numbered ball first.
+You must strike your category of balls first to execute a skill shot.
+The 8-Ball is never neutral, but can be used as part of a combination after the appropriate category of balls has first been hit.
+Any ball on the table can be used as part of the combination providing the cue ball strikes your category of balls first.
+If a category has not been determined, all balls are neutral with the exception of the 8-Ball as listed above.